Current fluctuations for the boundary-driven zero-range process on graphs: microscopic versus macroscopic approach and a theory of non-reversible resistor-like networks: Level 2.5 large deviations and current fluctuations

-\begin{remark} An important observation is that $\Psi(\cdot,\alpha)$ is the large deviation rate functional for a Poisson process of parameter $\alpha$.
+As discussed in \cite{BFG,BFG2}, the summability condition on the rates is important in order that the rate functional has the form \eqref{zr-rate-gen}; see, for example, Theorem~2.10 of~\cite{BFG}.
+Furthermore, as outlined later on, summability is important in order to apply the contraction principle.
+Note also that when there exists a product invariant measure of the form \eqref{prod-zr}, it is possible to show by a direct computation that the typical flow $\mu[\phi](\eta)r(\eta,\eta')$ is summable. \begin{remark} An important observation is that $\Psi(\cdot,\alpha)$ is the large deviation rate functional for a Poisson process of parameter $\alpha$.
 In other words, if $N_T^\alpha$ is a Poisson process of parameter $\alpha$ then we have

 Considering two independent Poisson processes of parameters $\lambda_1$ and $\lambda_2$ then by a direct application of the contraction principle and an explicit minimization we have

 where

 This class of functions will play an important role in the following and we define them also in the case when one of the $\lambda_i$ is zero.
 In particular we set